 Millennials are lambasted by their older peers.
-This generation—the group of individuals born between 1980 and 2000—is often called entitled and narcissistic.
+This generation—the group of individuals born between 1981 and 1996—is often called entitled and narcissistic.
 They’re written off as overly ambitious and idealistic.
-From killing the golf industry and J. Crew to eschewing cereal and vacations, it’s been a trend in recent years to point fingers at this generation.
+It’s been a trend in recent years to point fingers at this generation, which is blamed for everything from killing the golf industry and J. Crew to eschewing cereal and vacations.

-It’s time to change the way we talk about Millennials and start talking about how to prepare them for leadership, as they exist in an entirely different world than their older peers.
-As Crystal Kadakia illustrates in her book, The Millennial Myth: Transforming Misunderstanding into Workplace Breakthroughs, the perception of productivity has traditionally been influenced by correlating of “time” with “effort.”
-This outdated model—and the 40-hour workweek—has its roots in the early 1900s in which manufacturing jobs were prevalent.
+It’s time to change the way we talk about millennials and start talking about how to prepare them for leadership, as they exist in an entirely different world than their older peers.
+As Crystal Kadakia illustrates in her book, The Millennial Myth: Transforming Misunderstanding into Workplace Breakthroughs, the perception of productivity has traditionally been influenced by correlating “time” with “effort.”
+This outdated model—along with the 40-hour workweek—has its roots in the early 1900s when manufacturing jobs were prevalent.

 As many millennials are now in highly cognitive roles, the perception of productivity has changed. “[Millennials] are charged with being creative, innovative, and strategic—all while balancing a nearly impossible home life influenced by egalitarian needs, recession, and inflation,” writes Kadakia.
 “As a result, focusing on results—what the goal is—rather than how, when, and where it gets done, takes on greater importance.”

-The key, Kadakia claims, is generating productivity in a new paradigm by focusing on “meeting goals” in the workplace flexibility in three areas: work hours, work environment, and access to resources.
-As more and more Millennials begin to transition into senior roles, it’s important for organizations to reconsider how they prime this generation for the future.
+The key to building millennial leaders, Kadakia claims, is reframing the productivity paradigm by focusing on “meeting goals” in the workplace with flexibility in three areas: work hours, work environment, and access to resources.
+As more and more millennials begin to transition into senior roles, it’s important for organizations to reconsider how they prepare this generation for the future.

 Looking to Engage Millennials in the Workplace?

 It turns out it’s not that difficult.
-Building millennial leaders takes a recalibration of sorts.
-However, as a Forbes article published in 2014 posits, perhaps “engage” isn’t the right word in the first place.
+It just takes a recalibration of sorts.
+However, as a Forbes article suggests, perhaps “engage” isn’t the right word in the first place.
 According to Anthony Lye, the term is a vague, loaded buzzword.
 Instead, he says it’s all about attracting, motivating, and retaining top talent.
 What’s in it for your organization, you ask?
-Lye claims that Millennials can be motivated, productive, and insightful when you empower them with creative freedom.
+Lye claims that millennials can be motivated, productive, and insightful when you empower them with creative freedom.

 Coaching, Mentorship, and the Power of Development

 Investing in one-on-one coaching and mentoring programs goes a long way with this generation.
-However, another Deloitte survey shows that 63 percent of Millennials say their leadership skills aren’t being developed fully.
-While Millennials crave advice from senior leadership, only 7 percent of organizations say they offer coaching, mentoring, and dedicated time with senior management.
+However, another Deloitte survey shows that 63 percent of millennials say their leadership skills aren’t being developed fully.
+Although millennials crave advice from senior leadership, the Brandon Hall Group’s 2015 State of Leadership Development study found that only 7 percent of organizations say they offer coaching, mentoring, and dedicated time with senior management.

 Implementing coaching programs can help develop critical skills in potential leaders.
 These programs should be designed to train employees on teamwork, communication, and conflict management.
-Equipping employees with relevant skills not only helps them become stronger, productive employees today—it prepares them for future leadership roles.
+Equipping employees with relevant skills not only helps them become stronger, more productive employees today—but it also prepares them for future leadership roles.

 Harness the Power of Technology

-Because these individuals are digital natives, effective training programs should include technology.
-In the age of social media and interconnectivity, Millennials are used to interacting with others at all times—even in the workplace.
-Transparent communication is important for this demographic.
-And internal social media and communication platforms should be leveraged to disseminate information and solicit real-time feedback.
+Because these individuals are digital natives, effective training programs for building millennial leaders should include technology.
+In the age of social media and interconnectivity, millennials are used to interacting with others at all times—even in the workplace.
+Transparent communication is important for this demographic, and internal social media and communication platforms should be leveraged to disseminate information and solicit real-time feedback.

-Creating a path to leadership with clear milestones demonstrates that your organization offers career advancement.
+Creating a path to leadership with clear milestones demonstrates that your organization offers career advancement for building millennial leaders.
 Milestones benchmark stages of career growth and set clear goals and structured training programs demonstrate your commitment to your workforce.
-Not only does this create strong leaders for the future, but it guarantees that they stick around—which can help us shake that whole job-hopping misconception once and for all.
+Not only does this create strong leaders for the future, but it guarantees that they stick around—which can help millennials shake that job-hopping misconception once and for all.

 →Be sure to check out The Millennial Myth by Crystal Kadakia←